 - Selected as a “Partner in Healthcare” by Business First, 2008-2016

-- Prior to in-house counsel position with Kindred, was with Greenebaum Doll & McDonald for six years, representing local, regional and national corporations before state and federal courts in commercial, insurance, employment and copyright and trademark protection cases.
+- Prior to in-house counsel position with Kindred, was with Greenebaum Doll & McDonald (now Dentons Bingham Greenebaum) for six years, representing local, regional and national companies before state and federal courts in commercial, insurance, employment and copyright and trademark protection litigation.

-- Before joining Wyatt, served as an independent healthcare liability consultant and claims mediator.
+- Before joining Wyatt, she completed the Pepperdine Caruso School of Law Winter Intensive Course in Dispute Resolution and served as an independent healthcare liability claims mediator.

 PROFESSIONAL ACTIVITIES AND MEMBERSHIPS

-- Louisville, Kentucky and American Bar Associations’ Healthcare, Litigation, Tort & Insurance Sections
+- Louisville, Kentucky and American Bar Associations (ABA) and the ABA’s Healthcare and Litigation, Tort & Insurance Sections

 - Louisville Bar Association, 2005 Chair of Health Law Section, 1991 Chair Litigation Section Mock Trial Seminar, Past Member of Board of Directors, Past Member of Publications Committee

-- American Health Law Association (AHLA), including membership in the following groups: Life Sciences; Fraud & Abuse; Hospitals and Health Systems; Payors, Plans, and Managed Care; and Post Acute and Long Term Care Services
+- American Health Law Association (AHLA) and the following AHLA practice groups: Life Sciences; Fraud & Abuse; Hospitals and Health Systems; Payors, Plans, and Managed Care; and Post-Acute and Long-Term Care (LTC) Services

 - Healthcare Financial Management Association (HFMA)